shivharebhoomi07/Gemini_LGSK_Flutter/README.md

 | 5️⃣ | **🧐 lg-code-reviewer** | Audits your code for memory leaks and UI freezes before deployment. |
 | 6️⃣ | **🎙️ lg-quiz-master** | Quizzes you on your own code to ensure you actually learned the architecture! |

-> [!WARNING]
-> **🚨 The Emergency Brake (lg-skeptical-mentor):** If a developer attempts to skip steps, rush their code, or merge messy SSH logic directly into the UI, this specialized agent will autonomously halt the workflow and administer a pop-quiz on Clean Architecture to protect the repository's integrity.
+🚨 **The Emergency Brake (lg-skeptical-mentor):** If a developer attempts to skip steps or rush their code, this specialized agent will autonomously halt the workflow and administer a pop-quiz on Clean Architecture to protect the repository's integrity.

 ---